ajkxyz/opencl4py/README.md

 Tested with Python 2.7, Python 3.3 and PyPy on Linux and Windows.

-To install the module run
+To install the module run:
 ```bash
 python setup.py install
 ```